AnnaRyb/markdownrepo/README.md

   **Outcome**
  >Inefficiences are determined and mitigated.

-Whenever you suspect that an error occurred, you just need to perform a few steps to precisely determine the cause of failure and repair it immediately.
+Whenever you face issues with your application, you just need to perform a few steps to precisely determine the cause of failure and repair it immediately.

  **__Step 1__**.
 Check the Dynatrace dashboard for open issues and deviations.
 You can see critical areas organized into themed cards, including
  * Problems